LuisCabantac/scholaflow/README.md

 ## Contributing

 We welcome contributions to ScholaFlow!
 Whether you're fixing bugs, adding new features, or improving documentation, your help is valuable.

-**How to Contribute:**

-1. **Fork the Repository:** Fork the ScholaFlow repository to your GitHub account.
-2. **Create a Branch:** Create a new branch for your feature or bug fix: `git checkout -b feature/your-feature-name` or `git checkout -b bugfix/bug-description`.
-3. **Make Changes:** Implement your changes, following the coding style guidelines (see below).
-4. **Commit Your Changes:** Commit your changes with clear and descriptive commit messages: `git commit -m "Add feature: Your feature description"`.
-5. **Push to Your Fork:** Push your changes to your forked repository: `git push origin feature/your-feature-name`.
-6. **Create a Pull Request:** Open a pull request against the main branch of the ScholaFlow repository.
-Provide a detailed description of your changes and why they are necessary.

 **Reporting Bugs:**